To-Fujita/3D_DeskTop_Mascot_with_MMD_Models/README.md

 If you want to create new models and new motions for the Desk Top Mascot, please refer to the next steps.
 ### Step-1:
 To create or to download new models and new motions from MMD download site.
 Then, rename the motion files as like "model file name" + 3 digit of numbers + ".vmd".

 For Example:
 - Download model file: YumemiNemu_mmd.pmx
-- Download motion file -1: Walk.vmd -> Rename: YumemiNemu_mmd000.vmd
+- Download motion file -1: Walk.vmd -> Rename to: YumemiNemu_mmd000.vmd
-- Download motion file -2: Run.vmd --> Rename: YumemiNemu_mmd001.vmd
+- Download motion file -2: Run.vmd -> Rename to: YumemiNemu_mmd001.vmd
-- Download motion file -3: Skip.vmd -> Rename: YumemiNemu_mmd002.vmd
+- Download motion file -3: Skip.vmd -> Rename to: YumemiNemu_mmd002.vmd
 ### Step-2:

 ### Step-3: